nqminds/nqm-json-import/README.md

 nqm-json-import --basedOnSchema geojson --targetFolder <target folder id> --credentials <tokenId:secret> --sourceFile tests/geoLSOA.json --dataPath features
 ```
 ### primary key
 It is also recommended to specify a primary key.
 This makes subsequent updates possible.
+Note it is not necessary to specify a primary key if the base schema already has one defined.
 ```
 nqm-json-import --primaryKey properties.LSOA01CD --basedOnSchema geojson --targetFolder <target folder id> --credentials <tokenId:secret> --sourceFile tests/geoLSOA.json --dataPath features
 ```
 ### update data
 You can import data to an existing dataset.
 The ```upsertMode``` indicates that the data from ```sourceFile``` will update any existing data that matches the given primary key, and if no data matching the primary key is found the data will be inserted.
+You must specify a ```targetDataset``` to use upsert mode.
 ```
 nqm-json-import --upsertMode true --primaryKey properties.LSOA01CD --basedOnSchema geojson --targetDataset <target dataset id> --credentials <tokenId:secret> --sourceFile tests/geoLSOA.json  --dataPath features
 ```